kylenyh/knyh.github.io/README.md

 * Database applications in computing
 * Database design techniques in computing
 * Types of databases used in computing
-* Roles of databases used in computing
+* Roles of databases in computing
 * Principles of architecture systems in computing
 * Principles of cybersecurity in computing
 * Principles of hardware in computing